Calls blur on the element.

 the control instead.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the